New Year's Resolutions for GardenersOver 30 inspiring ways to kick off your gardening year

 - Take better care of your garden tools by learning how to clean and store them properly.

 - Cut back on weekly maintenance (and water) by rethinking your lawn.
-Incorporate native grasses and low-maintenance perennials.
+Incorporate native grasses and low-maintenance plants.

 Photo by: Eveline Brown / Pixabay.